 A: That depends on where you are.
 Rooms in College are charged termly for undergraduates, and quarterly for postgraduates.
 Details of the due date for payment will be included with your bill, and no money towards your room charge will be required before your arrival in College.
 However, our graduate hostel rooms (where the billing is externally managed by a letting agency) require a fixed security deposit which is payable with the first month’s rent.
 Normally, postgraduate students new to the College would not be accommodated in these hostels in their first year.

 Q: Will I have to share a room?

 A: No; Trinity is a non-smoking College.
-Smoking in both student rooms and public spaces of the College (other than in designated outside smoking areas) is not permitted.
+Smoking or vaping in student rooms and public spaces of the College (other than in the designated outside smoking areas) is not permitted.
 You will find the designated areas in Section 7 of the Accommodation Handbook.

 Q: Can I leave my things in my College room over the holidays?

 A: Over the Christmas and Easter vacations, undergraduate students living in College may apply to keep their room for ‘Non-Residential Occupation (NRO)’ – this means you can pay a reduced rate to leave belongings in your room, but you cannot stay there yourself.
 However, as some undergraduate rooms may be used for College events during the vacations, it is not always possible for students to leave belongings in their rooms during these vacation periods.
 During the Long Vacation (in the summer), it is not possible for any students to keep a room for ‘Non Residential Occupation’.

 There are limited alternative options for storage if necessary; please see Section 3.11 of the Accommodation Handbook for more details.